 See the steps to require users to authenticate during computer or mobile device setup by visiting the Computer PreStage Enrollments and Mobile Device PreStage Enrollments pages in the Jamf Pro Administrator’s Guide.

 With these simple steps, you can better secure your Jamf Pro environment.
-For any questions, please contact us.
+To learn more, request a trial.